mmione/capstone/README.md

-# physical-simulations
+# capstone

-* MATLAB script to help us simulate different scenarios for our capstone project
+* Working repository for capstone project
-* Tests for how required performance changes versus different variables
+* Contains different parts of the project